moorepants/eme171/content/pages/ode-integration-best-practices.rst

 ===================

-There are several equations that are of potential interest, but the primary equations are the ordinary differential equations, ODEs.
-These always have to be considered; other equations described below are optional.
+There are several equations that are of potential interest, but the primary equations are the ordinary differential equations, the "ODEs".
+These equations always have to be considered; other equations described below are optional.
+Your primary goal is to solve the ODEs and discover the time dependent behavior of the system's states.
 You should already have the equations in explicit first order form before moving forward here.
 "Explicit" refers to the fact that there are no time derivatives on the right hand side of the equations and "first order" refers to their being :math:`m` equations, one for each of the :math:`m` state variables.
 The general form for these equations is:

 .. math::